An insight into the History of Bulgaria

 In March 1878, the San Stephano Peace Treaty was enacted.
 Unfortunately, a few months later many other European nations reformed it.
 Once again, the Bulgarians lost a bit of their independence.
 They would not sit back; the Balkan Wars was the resulting battle for them to regain some freedom.

-Some years later, in the 1930's, there was a period of stable development in the country.
+Some years later, in Bulgarian history, in 1930’s, there was a period of stable development in the country.
 For the first time in years, no attacks were waged on Bulgarian territory.
 After the invasion of the Red Army in 1944, Bulgarian armies entered Austria hoping to help eliminate the Nazi regime.

 In 10 November 1989, Todor Zhivkov, an established Communist leader, quit his post, Bulgaria had once more chance at democracy.
 This has helped Bulgaria turn itself into a developing country with a parliament, voting rights, and developing economy in which anyone can participate.